FUNDING FOR INDIVIDUAL ARTIST’S PROJECTS, PROFESSIONAL DEVELOPMENT, AND ARTIST-TO-ARTIST WORKSHOPS.

 Employees or board members of Telluride Arts, their immediate family or spouses.

-Artistic excellence, creativity and innovation.
+Artistic excellence, skill, creativity and innovation.

-Quality of the proposed project.
+Quality of the proposed project and use of funds.

 Evidence of need.